swanhtet01/InsightFactory/README.md

 6. Open the **Pipeline Summary** page in the Streamlit app to inspect the aggregated KPI, claim, and document metrics.
 7. All analytics are auto-updated from your Drive folders with results stored in `reports/`.

+## Testing
+- Install the dependencies from `requirements.txt` (a virtual environment is recommended).
+- Run `pytest` from the repository root to execute the end-to-end regression suite.
+The included `pytest.ini` ensures the `helpers` package resolves correctly even when the `pytest` console script is used, and optional OCR assertions are skipped automatically when Tesseract is not available.

 ## AI Copilot & Research Integrations
 - Set `COPILOTKIT_API_BASE` and `COPILOTKIT_API_KEY` to stream data to [CopilotKit](https://github.com/CopilotKit/CopilotKit) copilots.
 Override the relative REST path with `COPILOTKIT_INSIGHTS_PATH` if your deployment does not expose `/api/v1/insights`.
 - Set `DEEPRESEARCH_API_BASE` and `DEEPRESEARCH_API_KEY` to orchestrate Tongyi [DeepResearch](https://github.com/Alibaba-NLP/DeepResearch) studies.
 Customize the endpoint via `DEEPRESEARCH_RESEARCH_PATH` if required.